c-kendrick/COMP1010/README.md

 ## Technical Notes & Design Choices

-The architecture heavily favours clarity and extensibility so new classes, races, or items can be integrated without refactoring the main application loop.
+The architecture is structured for extensibility, allowing new classes, races, or items to be integrated without refactoring the main application loop.

-* **Object-Oriented Architecture:** I utilised inheritance to share core fields and behaviour in a base `Character` class, while subclassing is used to handle class-specific stats and unique abilities.
+* **Object-Oriented Architecture:** Utilises inheritance to share core fields and behaviour in a base `Character` class, with subclassing to handle class-specific stats and unique abilities.
 * **Polymorphic Combat Structure:** The `Dungeon` class utilises a recursive structure that holds an `ArrayList` of enemy `Character` objects.
 This allows the core combat logic to iterate through and interact with all entities uniformly, regardless of their specific subclass.
-* **Data Persistence:** Equipment generation and inventory state write directly to a CSV file.
-This acts as a lightweight local database for data persistence and end-of-run reporting.
+* **Data Persistence:** Equipment generation and inventory state write directly to a CSV file to handle local data persistence and end-of-run reporting.

 ---

 ## Credits